mggg-states/PA-shapefiles/PA/README.md

 # Pennsylvania Election Shapefile
-This shapefile was compiled and processed by members of the Voting Rights Data Institute.
+This shapefile was processed by members of the Voting Rights Data Institute.
 The Voting Rights Data Institute (VRDI) was a 2018 summer intensive sponsored by the Metric Geometry and Gerrymandering Group (MGGG) at Tufts and MIT, with major support from a Bose Research Grant at MIT and from the Jonathon M. Tisch College of Civic Life at Tufts.